-Percy Armstrong was the 690th boy to register at the Park Higher Elementary School.
+Percy Armstrong was the 690th boy to register at the Ilford County High School.
 He joined the school on 1st July 1903 and was removed on 8th July 1904, thus only attending for the equivalent of Year 7.
 Previously, he had attended Christchurch Road School.

 He lived with his father, Robert, a journalist and mother (Emily) and two brothers in Balfour Road.

 According to the School magazine, Chronicles, Percy was right beside his brother, Edgar when he died at Gallipoli on 4th May 1915;